mobile app for building custom feeds

-Over the course of a year, I helped design a content aggregation mobile app from the ground up.
+I joined Fulldive as the second product designer.
+Over a year, I worked end to end on their new mobile app.
 I shaped a constantly evolving product vision via user research, wireframing, prototyping, user testing, and iterating.
 At every stage of our business strategy, I advocated for a user-centered perspective.

-How can Fulldive approach content curation in a unique manner that brings new value to our users?
+How can Fulldive approach content consumption in a unique manner that brings new value to our users?

 Though originally a virtual reality app, Fulldive felt it was time to pivot.
 Rethinking our product vision was a huge mission.
 We focused our designing around the high level question of improving users' content consumption experience.